rlbaker/fn/README.md

 ### `Map`

-Creates a new array populated with the results of calling a provided function on every element in the input array.
+Creates a new slice populated with the results of calling a provided function on every element in the input slice.

 ```go
 input := []int{1, 2, 3, 4, 5}